apoorvpatne10/fantastic-memory/README.md

 ## LipNet architecture

 ![lipnet](https://i.imgur.com/R0FfyLY.png)
-*LipNet architecture.
+*[LipNet architecture](https://arxiv.org/pdf/1611.01599.pdf).
 A sequence of T frames is used as input, and is processed by 3 layers of STCNN, each followed by a spatial max-pooling layer.
 The features extracted are processed by 2 Bi-GRUs; each time-step of the GRU output is processed by a linear layer and a softmax.
-This end-to-end model is trained with CTC*
+This end-to-end model is trained with CTC.*

 ```